 In 1838 the first church split into the First & Second Presbyterian Churches of Cranbury.
 In 1935 the First & Second Presbyterian Churches of Cranbury merged back together.
 The historical records from both were originally microfilmed in 1954-55 by Rutgers University.
-The microfilms were converted to computer images in 2011 by Penny Imaging.
+The microfilms were converted to computer images in 2011.
 All records are stored as Adobe PDF files.
-Use the Get Adobe Reader button if you need a copy.

-The records are handwritten documents & the computer files are basically just photos of the documents.
-That means at present there is no way to use a service like Google to search for information in the PDF files or even to use Adobe Reader's Find tool in the document.
-They don't recognize the handwriting in the pictures as text.
+The records are handwritten documents & the computer files are just photos of the documents.
+That means at present there is no way to search for information in the PDF files as the handwriting in the pictures is not recognized as text.
 You just have to open the files & read thru them individually.
 Making use of the table of contents can help you narrow your search for information to the more likely files.

 Below is an example from a meeting of the elders on April 19th, 1865 just 5 days after the assassination of Abraham Lincoln.
 They are on page 103 in the “Session Minutes Volume 3 1830-75” in the First Presbyterian Church records.
 Did you know that Lincoln was shot on Good Friday?
 Perhaps that influenced their thoughts & the discussion.